All falls apart

 ‘You didn’t come back to check this warehouse, there was nothing for you here.’

-‘You know there was, we both know and I was going to complete the job.
+‘You know there is, we both know who you’re protecting and I was going to complete the job.
 But as I now can’t, I may as well go.’

 ‘That would be best.’

 She suddenly moved to fire, there were two thuds and she dropped to the floor.
-Jenny slipped through the gap and dropped to the floor, holstering her gun on her chest.
+Jenny dropped to the floor from the roof, holstering her gun on her chest.
 Leyton stepped forward for the first time in a long while, legs cramping.

-‘Thanks,’ she said and went through to her sister.
-The two officers went through to Leyton.
-Jenny walked round behind Sarah and kissed her on the cheek, kissed her hair, reached out for her hand and they both squeezed hard.
-She whispered in Sarah’s ear that she loved her, then took out the pad from her calf pocket, put it over Sarah’s mouth and Sarah was out within 30 seconds.
+Jenny went straight to Sarah and kissed her on the cheek, kissed her hair, reached out for her hand and they both squeezed hard.
+She whispered in Sarah’s ear that she loved her, that everything was all right, that anything she, Jenny, would ever do would never be to harm her, Sarah, then she took a plastic envelope out from her calf pocket, took a cloth pad out of that, put it over Sarah’s mouth and Sarah was out within 30 seconds.

-Jenny called the men through, they fed Sarah through the gap, Leyton was talking to the officers on board Laura’s boat, Sarah was carried in a fireman’s down the track at the back, Jenny following and into a police car boot, the launch was in the next harbour about 3.5 miles off.
+The men got Sarah through the gap, she was carried in a fireman’s down the track at the back, Jenny following and both into a police van, ‘Tim’ and ‘Ronnie’ already had the launch in the next harbour about 3.5 miles off.

 The officers came back and it was clear the cleanup and repairs were their job, Leyton thanked them and that was that for the night.

 Leyton Young came through the companionway and down inside the police launch some three days later.
-The boat was far out to sea, he’d been dropped by helicopter cable.
+The boat was far out to sea, he’d been lowered from the helicopter.

 Noncommittal but not hostile.